PhoenixSmaug/Classification-Guide/README.md

 # A Guide to Classification with Regression

 This repository should serve as a guide book for building classification models.
-Particular focus is given to reducing problems in real world data, like outliers, high levarage points and collinearity, which are often negelected in simpler guides.
+Particular focus is given to reducing problems in real world data, like outliers, high leverage points and collinearity, which are often neglected in simpler guides.
 The main steps are:

 1) Preprocessing
     * Cleaning Data
-    * Outlier Detection and Removal
     * Collinearity Detection
 2) A priori Model
     * Full-dimensional Regression
     * Residual Plot Analysis
+    * Outlier Detection and Removal
 3) Optimization
     * Non-linear Parameters
     * Dimensionality Reduction